AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront-fusion/fusion-duplicate-projects-created.md

 >
 >The Product team is currently evaluating this issue resolution, which might require product enhancements.
 Product enhancements are communicated in the Product Announcements and not with the Maintenance Updates.

-When a Create Project module is used during a scenario execution, two identical projects are created.
+When a Create Project module is used  or an Issue is converted to a Project during a scenario execution, two identical projects are created.
 This may cause confusion when using the projects in Workfront.

 _First reported on October 11, 2023._